Healthcheck Path

 Docker Compose Deployments

-For Docker Compose deployments, configuring the healthcheck path in the control panel is not supported.
+For Docker Compose deployments, configuring the healthcheck path in the dashboard is not supported.

 If your services use a Dockerfile, you may configure HEALTHCHECK directly inside it—it will behave as described above.